Bonekyaw/node-express-sql-graphql/README.md

 That's why, first, you should call REST endpoint for file upload.
 It will give a response with image url link.
 And then, graphql api can be called
 as usual in order to store that link in the database.
 Done!

+For large projects, it is the best solution to use aws S3, DigitalOcean space, etc., instead of using file system.

 After git clone, it should be run.